dananjohnson/bread-formulas/hundo-hundo-whole-wheat.md

 ---
 # Overview
 title: Hundo/Hundo Whole Wheat Sourdough
-excerpt: "A bread formula for the romantic (or OCD sufferer): 100% whole-grain Yecora Rojo.
+excerpt: "A bread formula for the romantic type: 100% whole-grain Yecora Rojo.
 100% water.
 Salt.
 Nothing more.
 This formula uses a stiff levain to build strength before the addition of so much water.
 We also sift a portion of the bran—reincorporating it later as a soaker—to prevent tearing in the dough."
 tags:
   - Yecora Rojo
   - whole grain
+  - high hydration

 # Formula
 pre-ferments: